HMS Fame (H78): Construction and career

 Fame was ordered on 17 March 1933 from Parsons Marine Steam Turbine Company, although her hull was sub-contracted to Vickers Armstrongs.
-She was laid down at their Walker, Newcastle upon Tyne shipyard on 5 July, launched on 28 June 1934, the same day as her sister ship, HMS Firedrake, and completed on 26 April 1935.
+She was laid down at their Barrow shipyard on 5 July, launched on 28 June 1934, the same day as her sister ship, HMS Firedrake, and completed on 26 April 1935.
 The ship cost 244,216 pounds, excluding government-furnished equipment like the armament.
 Fame was initially assigned to the 6th Destroyer Flotilla (DF) of the Home Fleet, although she had to have her ammunition hoists modified at Devonport Royal Dockyard from 23 July to 28 August.
 The ship was then sent to reinforce the Mediterranean Fleet during the Second Italo-Abyssinian War.
 Fame was refitted at Devonport from 20 July to 10 November 1936 before she began to enforce the arms embargo imposed on both sides in the Spanish Civil War by the Non-Intervention Committee until January 1937.
 She visited Aarhus, Denmark in July before returning to Spanish waters in August–September.
 The ship then returned home and spent the next two years with the 6th DF.
 The 6th DF was renumbered the 8th Destroyer Flotilla in April 1939, five months before the start of World War II.
 Fame remained assigned to it until July 1940, escorting the larger ships of the fleet.

 In the Norwegian Campaign, she supported the Allied landings on 12–13 May at Bjerkvik during the Battle of Narvik.
 She continued to provide fire support during the battle for the rest of the month.
 During the nights of 30 and 31 May, the ship helped to evacuate troops from Bodø to Harstad and Borkenes to await further evacuation.
 Fame was one of the ships that escorted the troop ships evacuating the troops from the Narvik area on 7 and 8 June.